 - Decreased urine output

-- In shock related to heart problems -- lung congestion, rapid pulse, heart murmur, enlarged neck veins
+In shock related to heart problems: lung congestion, rapid pulse, heart murmur, and enlarged neck veins.

 What Causes It?

 Shock can have several causes.
 Doctors classify shock according to categories: